hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### Current Verification Evidence

-- Compiler C++ tests: 216/216 pass after the current asymmetric-Conv, constant-padding serialization, sliced C32 boundary, and mapping-fixture changes.
+- Compiler C++ tests: 221/221 pass after the current asymmetric-Conv, constant-padding serialization, sliced C32 boundary, wide compact-NHWC boundary, and mapping-fixture changes.
 The command generator now places nonzero Pad fill tensors in `ModelConstants`; padding DMAs no longer read an implicitly zeroed TCDM address.
 - A topology-derived MobileNet fixture selected from full-graph operators `Conv -> Depthwise -> Pointwise`, spatially cropped to 16x16, invokes in the TFLite reference interpreter and compiles to a 7,360-byte `.nai` package with